MiguelBorges1/MiguelBorges.github.io/README.md

 Here you'll find 4 sections:
 - About - who am I
 - Experience - What I do
-- Learning - What I know
+- Projects - What I know
-- Contacts - self-explanatoty
+- Contacts - How to reach me

 Enjoy, and feel free to ask questions, I'll reply as-soon-as-possible.